PF

 Instructions

-3. 3Lightly pound the chicken cutlets into an even 1/2-inch thickness.
-Sprinkle the chicken cutlets with 1/2 teaspoon kosher salt and black pepper.
+2. 2Pound the chicken breasts to an even 1/2-inch thickness.
+Season both sides with salt and pepper.

 Nutrition — Per Serving